paylayio/paylayio.github.io/getting-started/appsettings.md

 {:toc}

 ## Configuration sources
 Each PAYLAY microservice is configurable.
 Configuration is based on key-value pairs.
-We refer to Configuration as **AppSettings**.
+We refer to application configuration as **AppSettings**.

 Key-value pairs are loaded from a variety of sources, in the following order: